npavlinek/dotfiles/README.rst

 =======

-I find it weird to apply copyright to configuration files, so all my configuration is licensed with the Zero Clause BSD license, a public domain equivalent license.
-For more information, read the ``LICENSE`` file.
+I find it weird to apply copyright to configuration files, so all my configuration is licensed with the Zero Clause BSD License, a public domain equivalent license.
+See the ``LICENSE`` file for more details.